geoffrowland/OS-First-Dorset-1/README.md

 # OS-First-Dorset-1

-Educational Use Only.
-Not for Commercial, Planning or Navigational Use.
+Educational use Only.
+Not for Commercial, Planning or Navigational use.